All you need to know about Cooking for Your Kids

 €30 (about $35 or £25) is a fair-sized pocket-money boost, but a modest price to pay for an adventurous palette.
 Cooking for Your Kids costs only a fraction more at £29.95/$39.95/€35.00 and includes a recipe for every eventuality, parental skill level and taste preference.

 Daunted by Rodolfo Guzmán’s roasted kelp with pajarito cream?
-Then maybe start with Claudette Zepeda-Wilkins’ French toast, or Edouardo Jordan’s sunflower butter and jelly sandwich (a modest update on the peanutbutter and jelly (or jam) classic).
+Then maybe start with Claudette Zepeda-Wilkins’ French toast, a tasty, smart take on this comforting classic.

 Parents will love the easy way in which the chefs share their family cooking tribulations, and kids will appreciate the many fun and tasty make-together recipes, as well as Stein’s winsome illustrations, which pepper this book’s pages.
 To find out more and order your copy of Cooking for Your Kids go here, and look forward to many more happy meal times.